About the department

 With an international reputation for research excellence, and a track record in high quality training for chemistry students, Loughborough's Department of Chemistry strives to provide a stimulating and supportive academic community.
 The Department boasts strong industry links and ongoing development in facilities.

-Located centrally on campus and housed in large modern facilities which have recently undergone extensive refurbishment, our laboratories service the teaching and research needs of analytical, organic, inorganic and physical chemistry, while specialist teaching and research laboratories exist for radiochemistry, polymer chemistry, analytical chemistry, microbiology and molecular pharmacology.
+Boasting large modern laboratories which have recently undergone extensive refurbishment, plus the outstanding facilities in our state-of-the-art STEMLab, Chemistry at Loughborough encompasses teaching and research in analytical, organic, inorganic and physical chemistry, while specialist teaching and research laboratories exist for polymer chemistry, analytical chemistry, microbiology and molecular pharmacology.

-Offering a range of options for study at undergraduate, postgraduate and PhD level, Loughborough's Department of Chemistry is consistently highly rated in the National Student Survey and is ranked 4th for Chemistry in The Guardian University Guide 2019.
+Offering a range of options for study at undergraduate, postgraduate and PhD level, Loughborough's Department of Chemistry is consistently highly rated in the National Student Survey and is ranked Top 10 for Chemistry in The Guardian University Guide 2021.

 Both the University and the Department of Chemistry enjoy enviable industry links.
 Lecturers from industry contribute to the teaching of both undergraduate and postgraduate programmes, and also sponsor research projects, greatly enhancing the student experience.

 Our Department is active in research and enterprise with academic staff and research students engaged in many high profile and important research projects that continue to have a real world impact in such vital areas as energy and the environment, defence and security, and health and medicine.